yandam/choicescript/readme.md

-Compile ChoiceScript to StoryScript (temp name)
+ChoiceScript
 ============================

-Goals:

-* Transform ChoiceScript to a simpler language
-* Easier to write, debug, parse, automate, extend,...
-* Have an alternative interpreter for ChoiceScript
+Goal: Have a vocal interface to ChoiceScript